Hugo Lloris: 2016–2019: Captaincy and Champions League runner-up

-2016–17 season

 In a 2016–17 UEFA Champions League group stage match (which ended in a 0–0 draw) against Bayer Leverkusen on 18 October 2016, Lloris made a string of fine saves, including a spectacular one-handed stop on the goal-line to deny Javier Hernández; Tottenham's manager Mauricio Pochettino described Lloris's performance in the second half as "brilliant".
 On 22 November 2016, Lloris saved Radamel Falcao's 11th-minute penalty and pulled off multiple world-class saves, including incredibly tipping Kamil Glik's powerful volley from five metres out over the bar in the 68th minute, in their 2016–17 UEFA Champions League group stage match away at Monaco; however Tottenham lost the match 1–2 and were eliminated from the competition.

 In December 2016, Lloris signed a contract extension to remain at Tottenham until 2022.
 In the 2016–17 season, Lloris helped Tottenham achieve the best defensive record in the club's history, conceding only 26 goals in the Premier League that season (only 9 of which were conceded in home league games), 6 better than the previous record of 32 conceded that was set in the 1908–09 season in the Second Division.
 He kept 15 clean sheets this season, but missed out on the Golden Glove award when a goal was conceded in the last game of the season, a record-breaking 7–1 away league win at Hull City.

-2017–2019

 On 17 April 2018, Lloris made his 250th appearance for Tottenham in a 1–1 draw with Brighton.
 In doing so, he became only the 61st player, and sixth goalkeeper to achieve the milestone for the club.

 In the Champions League group round match against PSV on 24 October 2018, Lloris was sent off after a challenge late in the game that ended in a 2–2 draw.
 On 2 March 2019, Lloris saved a late penalty in the North London derby, and kept the score at 1–1.
 A few days later on 5 March 2019, in the Champions League last-16 away tie against Borussia Dortmund, Lloris made a number of crucial saves to kept a clean sheet, which ensured a 4–0 win on aggregate and progress to the club's second quarterfinal in the Champions League.
 This is his 100th clean sheet with the club.
 He also kept a clean sheet in the home leg of the quarter-final against Manchester City, saving a penalty in a 1–0 win that helped keep Tottenham in the competition.
 The previous week in the Premier League match against Liverpool, he made a goalkeeping error which let in a late goal and lost 2–1.